 - Tight Corners

-Goes along with flat bottom, leaving more room in the sink for upright dishes.
+Similar to having a flat bottom, tight corners leave more room in the sink for upright dishes.

 - Rear Drains

-Gives extra flat space in the front of the sink and allows room for more storage under the sink.
+Since the plumbing doesn’t reach toward the front, there is room for more storage under the sink.

 - Deep Bowls